Consensys/security-workshop-for-devs/README.md

 Set up to use Mythril staging
 ```

 Note that this API key will only work for a couple of days as we'll be switching to JWT auth shortly.
-The official beta launch is still a few weeks away, but you can always touch base on us on [Discord](https://discord.gg/VfTbCm4) if you want access.
+The official beta launch is still a few weeks away, but you can always touch base with us on [Discord](https://discord.gg/VfTbCm4) if you want access.

 #### GuardRails Alpha